surniaulula/wpsso/readme.txt

 = 6.5.0-dev.4 =

-(2019/09/25) Rewrite of the post, term, and user `get_options()` methods to better handle fallback to default values.
+(2019/09/25) Refactored of the post, term, and user `get_options()` methods to better handle fallback to default values.

 = 6.4.0 =